hansonsinto/amazon-sales-dashboard/README.md

 # Amazon Sales Performance Dashboard
-End-to-end data analytics project — 100,000+ raw Amazon sales records cleaned and transformed into an interactive Excel dashboard with Pivot Charts and Slicers.
+ data analytics project with 100,000+ raw Amazon sales records cleaned and transformed into an interactive Excel dashboard with Pivot Charts and Slicers.

 ---